-The NVI Prioritization and Sequencing Framework is implemented through a three-phase methodology (Figure 5) that is designed to support simple yet comprehensive analysis, remain adaptable to country priorities and context, and provide national ownership of the process, efficiency in proceedings, and consistency and replicability of outputs.
+The NVI Prioritization and Sequencing Tool (NVI-PST) framework is implemented through a three-phase methodology (Figure 5) that is designed to support simple yet comprehensive analysis, remain adaptable to country priorities and context, and provide national ownership of the process, efficiency in proceedings, and consistency and replicability of outputs.
 This section provides an overview of these three phases; additional detail for implementation is included in the following sections.